 - Transcripts and captioning are required for videos uploaded to YouTube – YouTube offers tutorials on how to add captions manually.

-- Visit DesignedgeCanada.com for tips on how to make YouTube videos accessible.
+- Visit DARC’s tips on making videos accessible.

 - Review the accessibility and social media guidelines provided by Diversity and Human Rights.

-On campus you can seek help through the The Digital Accessibility Resource Centre (DARC) which provides multi-media accessibility support to members of the U of G community through a variety of help services.
-You can visit https://www.uoguelph.ca/accessibility/web/digital-accessibility-help-services for more information about the services they provide.
+On campus, you can seek help through The Digital Accessibility Resource Centre (DARC) which provides multi-media accessibility support to members of the U of G community through a variety of help services.
+You can visit Digital Accessibility Help Services for more information about the services they provide.